Simple high-accuracy method for solving bound-state equations with the Cornell potential in momentum space: Introduction

-These difficulties are resolved by removing the principal-value singularity altogether by subtraction~\cite{Leitao:2014jha}.
-This occurs at the cost of introducing the derivatives of the wave function under the integral.
-Prior to the present work, we have dealt with this difficulty by applying the so-called Galerkin method, i.e. by expanding the wave function in basis functions whose derivatives can be easily calculated.
-For this method to work in practice, one needs to carefully choose appropriate basis functions that reproduce the wave function's correct asymptotic behavior determined by the potential.
-It is this inflexibility together with long computation times that makes this method often impractical.
+References~\cite{Chen:2012sv,Chen:2013hna} used a screened and therefore nonsingular Cornell potential, which made it possible to solve the momentum-space Schr\"odinger equation with the Nystr\"om method and an extended Simpson's rule and other quadrature rules.
+However, when the unscreened limit is approached, the numerical accuracy worsens significantly.

+Others~\cite{Eyre:1986,Norbury:1992jv,Maung:1993aa,Hersbach:1993xz,Tang:2001ii,Deloff:2007} opted for applying Galerkin methods \cite{Atkinson:1997fv}, in which the unknown wave function is represented as a linear combination of basis functions, and the solution of the resulting linear eigenvalue problem yields the corresponding expansion coefficients, together with the bound-state energies.
+The singularities in the kernel are integrable---a principal value singularity in the case of the linear potential---and can be integrated numerically with the Sloan method, i.e., by placing quadrature points symmetrically around the singularity.

+For this method to work well in practice, one needs to carefully choose appropriate basis functions that reproduce the correct asymptotic behavior of the wave function for small and large momenta.
+This behavior is determined by the potential and also depends on the partial wave.
+If the kernel is modified in any way, for instance by including form factors or terms of relativistic origin, the asymptotic behavior may change, and the basis functions have to be modified accordingly.
+What accuracy can be achieved ultimately depends on an appropriate choice of the basis.

+It is in fact also possible to remove the principal-value singularity of the linear potential altogether by a subtraction technique~\cite{Deloff:2007,Leitao:2014jha}, however, at the expense of introducing the first derivative of the wave function under the integral.
+This seemed to exclude the Nystr\"om method, but represents no obstacle for the application of a Galerkin method.
+In Ref.~\cite{Leitao:2014jha}, we have successfully used this method with a basis of B-spline functions.

-In view of these challenges our aim here was to develop a simpler, more flexible and faster numerical method.
-We show that the Nystr\"om collocation method can be applied to the linear confining potential in momentum space after the principal-value singularity has been removed.
-This procedure provides extremely accurate results and can directly be extended to the fully-relativistic linear confining problem, because the singularity structure remains unchanged under covariant generalization.
+Nevertheless, in view of the already mentioned challenges connected with an adequate choice of basis functions in the Galerkin method, in this work we revisit the subtracted form of the linear potential problem, and demonstrate how it can be made amenable for the Nystr\"om method, thereby presenting a simpler, more flexible and efficient numerical method for solving the Cornell potential in momentum space.
+The new procedure can provide extremely accurate results, and can also be applied to the fully relativistic linear confining problem in the CST equation, because the singularity structure remains unchanged under its covariant generalization.

-In Section~\ref{sec2} we show how the Cauchy-principal value singularity is removed by subtraction, leading to ordinary integrals that involve the first and second derivatives of the wave function.
-Section~\ref{sec:coll} deals with the numerical evaluation of the integrals using the Nystr\"om collocation method.
-The numerical results are presented and discussed in Section~\ref{sec:num}, and finally Section~\ref{sec:concl} gives a summary of the work and conclusions.